sopra-fs23-group-21/sopra-fs23-group-21-server/Contribution.md

 Jing Cao
 - Implement server-side function to create user#42
 - Implement server-side validation to ensure that the user login data is valid and meets all necessary requirements, including password matching and checking that the user exists in the database.#41
+- Implement logout function to let users logout if they want #44
+- Implement the function to change password#45

 Xiong Li